Dart-Code/Website/faq.md

 <!-- TODO -->
 <!-- TODO -->

-## How do I perform a Full Restart?
+## How do I perform a Full Restart of my Flutter app?

 The [`Full Restart` command](/docs/debugging-commands/#flutter-full-restart) is [bound to `Ctrl`+`F5`](/docs/key-bindings/) by default.